 Fostering scientific literacy – for the University students and society in general – is one of FCUL’s responsibilities and should be organised through simple formats capable of reaching people with specific needs or simply with the desire to know.

 Therefore, FCUL promotes a wide range of programmes that do not award a degree:

 - Course units in Cultural, Social and Ethical Training (FCSE) that are electives, allowing students at FCUL to build their own educational profile.
-Every school year the students at FCUL can apply to attend the course units with vacancies.
 Consult the list of FCSE course units;

 - Certain course units that allow students to broaden and update their knowledge and attain multidisciplinary training.
 Every school year the general public and students at FCUL can apply in accordance with the Regulation;